 Definition

-The quality-versus-divergence tradeoff
+The quality-versus-divergence trade-off

-Raising N generally improves the selected response, but it also pushes the resulting distribution away from the base model.
-A commonly cited expression places the KL divergence between the best-of-N policy and the reference policy at roughly log(n) − (n−1)/n — an upper bound that grows with N. Push N too high and the method can exploit flaws in the reward model, a failure called reward over-optimization or reward hacking, where outputs score well on the proxy but are actually worse.
+Raising N generally improves the selected response, but it also pushes the resulting output distribution away from the base model.
+A commonly cited expression bounds the KL divergence between the best-of-N policy and the reference policy at roughly log(n) − (n−1)/n, a quantity that grows — slowly — with N. That slow growth is the good news: BoN buys quality at an unusually gentle divergence cost compared with heavy-handed fine-tuning.
+The bad news arrives when N gets large relative to the reward model's reliability.
+Selection pressure amplifies whatever the scorer rewards, including its mistakes: verbosity bias, sycophancy, confident-sounding wrongness.
+Push N too high and you get reward over-optimization, or reward hacking — outputs that score beautifully on the proxy while actually getting worse by human judgment.
+The reward model, not the compute budget, is almost always the binding constraint.

 Inference-time, not training-time